Nervosys/Botnix/docs/languages-frameworks/dart.section.md

 Some Dart packages require patches or build environment changes.
 Package derivations can be customised with the `customSourceBuilders` argument.

-A collection of such customisations can be found in Nixpkgs, in the `development/compilers/dart/package-source-builders` directory.
+A collection of such customisations can be found in Botpkgs, in the `development/compilers/dart/package-source-builders` directory.

 This allows fixes for packages to be shared between all applications that use them.
 It is strongly recommended to add to this collection instead of including fixes in your application derivation itself.